 What makes these such notable accomplishments is that her school is located in North Charleston, an area that struggles with poverty and changing demographics, including higher populations of students who are learning English as a second language.
 Yet despite these challenges, at no time has Ms. Underwood been out of compliance with the principles we teach—and never have we witnessed or heard of her making excuses.
 She sees her job as serving teachers, staff, students, and parents—and she does it all cheerfully and well.
 At a principal training session, we recognized Ms. Underwood’s accomplishments to her peers and the senior leadership of the district.

-The way Ms. Underwood and other successful school leaders communicate survey feedback and change influences how their colleagues work through the feedback, especially when there are suggestions for improvement.
+The way Ms. Underwood and other successful leaders communicate survey feedback and change influences how their colleagues work through the feedback, especially when there are suggestions for improvement.
 Accountable leadership relies on executing strategic actions consistently and effectively.
 The essence of leadership is creating a work environment in which people are inspired to work together to achieve a common goal.
-A primary responsibility of all education leaders is to build and guide teams to achieve defined goals that lead to high levels of student achievement and success.
+A primary responsibility of all leaders is to build and guide teams to achieve defined goals that lead to high levels of achievement and success.